cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

 (modeling-considerations)=
 ## Modeling considerations

-When developing or updating dbt models, there are some considerations which may differ from considerations for a notebook-based analysis.
+When developing or updating dbt models, there are some considerations which may differ from a notebook-based analysis.
 These can be thought of as a checklist or decision tree of questions that you should run through whenever you are editing or creating a dbt model.
-Longer explanations of each item are described below.
+Longer explanations of each item are included below.

 ```{mermaid}
 flowchart TD